Kevin Cooper (prisoner): California Supreme Court

 The Supreme Court of California upheld Cooper's conviction in May 1991.

-Cooper was scheduled to be executed on February 10, 2004 but on February 8, 2004 a three judge panel consisting of Judges Pamela Rymer, Ronald Gould and James Browning heard Cooper's petition and rejected it by a vote of 2–1.
+Cooper was scheduled to be executed on February 10, 2004, but on February 8, 2004, a three judge panel consisting of Judges Pamela Rymer, Ronald Gould and James Browning heard Cooper's petition and rejected it by a vote of 2–1.

 Judge Browning, the lone dissenter, was able to assemble enough judges to get an en banc ruling blocking the execution to allow further DNA testing.
 Ultimately, the US Supreme Court unanimously upheld the stay, effectively making it impossible to carry out the death warrant.

 The postponement followed a campaign by various groups in the Bay Area and around the country, such as the Campaign to End the Death Penalty, the ACLU, Death Penalty Focus and The Mobilization to Free Mumia Abu-Jamal.

 Denial of clemency by California Governor Schwarzenegger

 On January 30, 2004, the office of Governor of California Arnold Schwarzenegger issued the following statement regarding his decision not to grant clemency to Kevin Cooper:

 On December 17, 2010, Cooper filed a second clemency petition to Governor Schwarzenegger.
 This petition laid out new developments in the evidence that were not known when the first one was denied in 2004.
 The second clemency petition also cited the conclusions and observations of twelve appellate judges of the Ninth Circuit Court of Appeals, including the fact that blood taken from Cooper after he was arrested was contaminated with the DNA of another person, that a sheriff's deputy had lied at Cooper's trial about destruction of key evidence, and that three witnesses, never interviewed by the prosecution, had come forward with strong evidence of other possible perpetrators.

 Just before Governor Schwarzenegger left office in January 2011, his office wrote a letter to Cooper's lawyer stating that the application "raises many evidentiary concerns which deserve a thorough and careful review of voluminous records."
 The letter further stated that since the Governor had only two weeks left in office, he had decided to leave the matter for Governor-elect Jerry Brown's determination.

+During Kamala Harris’s tenure as California Attorney General (2011–2017), Cooper's legal team submitted multiple requests for advanced DNA testing of key evidence in the case.
+Harris’s office declined these requests, citing procedural grounds.
+Critics argued that this decision prioritized legal formalities over potentially exculpatory testing.
+The issue became a focal point of controversy in later years, as Harris faced scrutiny for not approving testing while she had the authority to do so.